edouStriZ/edouStriZ/README.md

-Hi 👋 My name is Edouard
+edouStriZ
 ======================

-Front-end web developer
+💻 Front-end web developer
 ---------------------------------------------

 * 🖥️  See my portfolio at [my site]()